GOECHA/habitual/README.md

 - [Project Specs](#project-specs)

 ## Introduction
 - Habitual is an application built in React Native, based in IOS.
-This is an application that allows a user to browse through a list of quotes and save them to a list within the application for a daily dose of positive vibes.
+This is an application that allows a user to view a random mantra and choose to save the mantra to a list within the application for a daily dose of positive vibes.

 ## Learning Goals
 - Gain competency with React Native fundamentals
-- Practice refactoring
 - Create a multi-page UI/UX using React Native Navigation
+- Create a REST API in Express

 ## Technologies and Tools
 - ReactNative
-- JSX
 - npm
 - Node.js
 - Cypress Testing
 - Express API
 - ReactPlayer
 - GitHub Projects
-- GitHub Issues
 - Figma

 ## Illustrations and Demo